 Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated.

-- Description of monument and accessories set to perpetuate the corner position.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography tales, position of accessories etc.
+4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

 5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
 6. Fill in Cross Index & Section Diagram at bottom of sheet.